bilgedemirkaya/TwikkerApp/README.md

 ## Final Project of Cs50s Web Programming with Python and Javascript

 This final project is ultimately a combination of 9 weeks lesssons and 5 assignments we have done so far.
 I created a website with
-Django Framework in the back-end,Javascript for the for the front-end development, in which;
+Django Framework in the back-end with 6 different modals and Javascript for the for the front-end development, in which;

 - users can post (with images optionally),
 - display other users profiles and see their information and profile picture,prevoius posts and previous liked posts,
-- follows them,
+- follows them, views which users they are following, which users are following them.
-- like their post,
+- like their post, view which other users liked their posts
 - and directly message them.
 - Users can view their previously liked posts in their profile page.
 - Users can delete their own posts.